 AJ Williams-Tchen is a Wiradjuri / Wotjobulak man whose family are from Wellington / Dubboin in New South Wales and Dimboola / Horsham in Victoria.
-He is a mental health accredited social worker who for the past 12 years has been working at providing awareness of mental illness within the Aboriginal community and increasing mental health literacy among all Australians both Indigenous and non-Indigenous.
+He is a mental health accredited social worker who for the past 20 years has been working at providing awareness of mental illness within the Aboriginal community and increasing mental health literacy among all Australians.

 AJ’s experience and involvement includes:

-- Completion of a number of academic courses such as Nursing, Social Work, Youth Work, Career Education, Child Protection, Community Development, Community Services Coordination and Indigenous leadership.
+- Completion of a number of academic courses such as Nursing, Social Work, Youth Work, Career Education, Child Protection, Community Development, Community Services Coordination and Aboriginal Leadership.

-- Development and implementation of the ‘To-gip Gabaareng: Indigenous Employment and Career Development’ framework at RMIT University.
+- Development and implementation of the RMIT University ‘To-gip Gabaareng: Indigenous Employment and Career Development’ Framework’.

-- 5 years management experience as the National Coordinator of the Aboriginal Mental Health First Aid program at Newcastle University, Orygen Youth Health and Mental Health First Aid Australia.
-This role involved training and supporting all Victorian AMHFA Instructors.
+- 5 years management experience as the National Coordinator of the Aboriginal Mental Health First Aid Program at Newcastle University, Orygen Youth Health and Mental Health First Aid Australia.
+This role involved training and supporting all AMHFA Instructors across Australia.